Description

 A parallel for this individual has been identified in Zagreb 2.
 Its provenance is the former collection of Franz Von Koller, born in 1767 in the Bohemian city of Münchengrätz (present-day Czech Republic).
 We know that the Koller collection was dispersed and that part of it was probably sold.
 It is possible that this example in the MAN originates from that sale.

-In Chappaz’s shabti database, five records appear being the same name and filiation, corresponding to examples housed in Milan, Como, Figeac and Luckknow (India)3.
+Jean-Luc Chappaz’s corpus of shabtis lists five entries sharing the same name and filiation, corresponding to specimens held in Milan, Como, Figeac, and Lucknow (India)3.

 (This ushebti comes from the colección de Don Tomás de Asensi)